jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 ---
 layout: post
 title: "Detecting Changes in COVID-19 Cases with Bayesian Models"
-date: 2020-04-01 19:22
+date: 2020-04-12 19:22
 comments: true
 author: "Jonathan Ramkissoon"
 math: true
-summary: Usinng Bayesian change point analysis with regression to determine when COVID-19 cases started to change in different countries.
+summary: Bayesian model to estimate the date that flattening of new COVID-19 cases started.
 ---

 ## Problem

 With the current global pandemic and its associated resources (data, analyses, etc.), I've been trying for some time to come up with an interesting COVID-19 problem to attack with statistics.
-After looking at the number of confirmed cases for some counties, it was clear to that at _some_ date, the number of new cases stopped being exponential and its distribution changed.
+After looking at the number of confirmed cases for some counties, it was clear that at _some_ date, the number of new cases stopped being exponential and its distribution changed.
 However, this date was different for each country (obviously).
-This post introduces and discusses a Bayesian model for estimating the date that the number of new COVID-19 cases in a particular country changes.
+This post introduces and discusses a Bayesian model for estimating the date that the distribution of new COVID-19 cases in a particular country changes.

 ## Model